veebch/boostbox/README.md

 # Background

 The Boostbox was originally a little project to turn an old Super 8 viewer into a YouTube viewing terminal.
-After some time tweaking it, it turned into a terminal that used tmux, neomutt, weechat and gcalcli to spend as much time in a fast/responsive terminal as possible.
+After some time tweaking it, it turned into a terminal that used tmux (muktitasking), neomutt(email), weechat(IRC chat) and gcalcli(calendar) to spend as much time in a fast/responsive terminal as possible.

 # Parts
 - Raspberry Pi 4 (any [SBC](https://en.wikipedia.org/wiki/Single-board_computer) running linux with HDMI out should work)